Skip to content

 The Genius Process: Current, Desired, Actions, Results

-Supercivilization·March 10, 2026·10 min read
+Supercivilization··10 min read

-Phase 1: Current — Honest Assessment
+Phase 1: Current — The Honesty You Already Practice

 A 2019 study published in Motivation Science found that participants who engaged in "mental contrasting" (imagining the desired future AND honestly assessing current obstacles) were 2-3x more likely to take effective action than those who only imagined positive outcomes.

-The Genius process begins with four questions:
+The Genius process begins with four questions you already ask on your best days:

 1. What is actually happening?
 Not what you wish were happening, not what you planned to have happen, but what is measurably, observably true right now.